felixge/can/README.md

 Each git commit references a full tree object.
 This works fine for git, as most repositories are laid out in a hierarchical manner, causing the top level tree object to be usually small.
-A key value store however may have hundreds of thousands of top level keys and without hierarchies.
+A key value store however may have hundreds of thousands of top level keys without any hierarchies.
 For this reason GKV commits reference partial indexes, which include only the key value pairs that have changed.
 This greatly reduces the costs for writing and syncing data, but introduces a O(N) cost for naive key lookups.
 This will be improved by adding